vadimdemedes/tailwind-rn/readme.md

 ## IntelliSense

-Intellisense can be provided by customizing the setting `tailwindCSS.experimental.classRegex` within the offical Tailwind VSCode extension.
+IntelliSense can be provided by customizing the setting `tailwindCSS.experimental.classRegex` within the official Tailwind VSCode extension.

 ```json
 {